UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis: UserIdentifier

 \subsection{Parameterization}

 For parameterizations of the user identifiers, we use parameter tying~\cite{he2019probabilistic}, where the user identifiers use the same set of parameters for their embeddings as the rest of the user utterance.
 In other words, in this setup the user embedding parameters are tied to the embedding parameters of the main transformer classification model, parameterized by $\theta$.
+This form of parameterization is both simpler and has highere performance (we try separate parametrization in our experiments and show its inferior performance).